awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-as-lifecyclehook.md

 ### Lifecycle Hook for Instance Termination<a name="aws-resource-as-lifecyclehook--examples--Lifecycle_Hook_for_Instance_Termination"></a>

 The following example specifies a lifecycle hook that supports a custom action at instance termination\.
-It uses the `Ref` intrinsic function to refer to an Auto Scaling group \(whose logical name is `myASGroup`\) that is declared elsewhere in the same template\.
+It uses the `Ref` intrinsic function to refer to an Auto Scaling group \(whose logical name is `myASG`\) that is declared elsewhere in the same template\.

 Note that the snippet uses the `NotificationTargetARN` and `RoleARN` properties to specify the Amazon SNS topic and IAM role to use to receive notification when a lifecycle action occurs\.